arikgershman/survey-analysis-320/README.md

 # Demographics and Morality Survey Analysis 📊
 This repository contains a data analysis project exploring the relationships between various demographic variables and responses to moral dilemmas.
-The project was part of my CMSC320: Introduction to Data Science course, and it is based on survey data collected from University of Maryland students.
+The project was part of my CMSC320: Introduction to Data Science course, and it is based on survey data collected from students at the University of Maryland.

 ## Project Overview